HUNT by onXmaps Plat Coverage

 - If a county is shaded ‘Brown’, this indicates that a county has partial plat coverage data.
 ‘Partial Coverage’ means that some areas of the county may be incomplete regarding either private land boundaries or private land owner names.

 - ‘Dark Gray’ we only provide private land boundaries without land owner names & information.
 This may mean that the given county doesn’t make private land owner information readily available, or that we are currently seeking an acceptable source for the data.

 - ‘Light Gray’ counties indicate that we don’t possess any private land data for the county.
-Most ‘White’ counties are located in states that we currently don’t offer HUNT Premium products for, but are being worked on for release in 2014.
+Most ‘Light Gray’ counties are located in states that we currently don’t offer HUNT Premium products for, but are being worked on for release in 2014.